 Membership of the Association has grown steadily since its inception.
-It has members in almost every local authority in England, Scotland and Wales and has members from the Northern Ireland Electoral Office, the Channel Islands and the Isle of Man.
+It has members in almost every local authority in England, Scotland and Wales and has members from the Channel Islands and the Isle of Man.
 There are also members who are permanently resident overseas.
 Most local authorities have multiple members.
 Full Members are from every level of local government from junior officers with very little electoral experience to senior managers with extensive experience.
 The total number of Members currently exceeds 1800.

 The Association has six categories of membership:-